 Please bring your insurance card to every visit.
-Patients without insurance and/or with low income may qualify for our sliding fee discount.
+Patients with low income may qualify for our sliding fee discount.
 All patient-portion balances, co-pays, deductibles, co-insurances or sliding fee portions are due at the time of the service.

 If you cannot pay your portion or do not have insurance, please ask to speak with the financial counselor – we’re here to help.

 Insurance policies can vary widely so it’s best to call us to make sure you’re covered.
 See accepted insurance plans.

 If you are unsatisfied with your visit, please voice your concerns.
 The Patient Advocate can be reached by calling our clinics and dialing extension 4051.
 Calling the Patient Advocate will IN NO WAY negatively affect your future medical or dental care with our clinics.

 Patient Portal is an online, user-friendly tool that allows you to securely view and manage your health information from anywhere using a computer or mobile device.